GNSS Setup

 Using GNSSGlobal Navigation Satellite System

-for timing is a two-phased process.
+A general term under which all the different global satellite navigation systems (e.g., GPS, GLONASS, Galileo, BDS) fall. for timing is a two-phased process.
 First, to get coarse clock synchronization within the correct second, the full time is taken from the NMEA messages fed by the GNSS device.
 Then, the PPSPulse per second

-signal is used to fine-tune clock synchronization within one second, reaching even microsecond-level accuracy.
+A square-like electrical signal that is used in accurate clock synchronization signal is used to fine-tune clock synchronization within one second, reaching even microsecond-level accuracy.
 You could also take the full time from another source, like that provided with NTPNetwork Time Protocol

-, but since GNSS also delivers the full time, it is convenient to use that.
+A very common protocol for synchronizing the clocks of devices across a network., but since GNSS also delivers the full time, it is convenient to use that.

 To start with, you need a compatible GNSS unit.
 Any GNSS with PPS output that works in Linux should apply.
 However, if you did not purchase the GNSS unit from Kaitotek, modifications to the configuration may be needed to match with the wiring of the GNSS unit.